seanjensengrey/colony-js/README.md

 # Colony, a JavaScript-to-Lua Compiler

-A simple JavaScript-to-Lua compiler.
+Colony compiles JavaScript to Lua 5.1-compatible code, using a small support library.
+Colony is compatible with Lua in use as extensions and as a standalone language.

 ## Requirements

-CoffeeScript is required to run compiler.
+CoffeeScript runtime is required to run the compiler.
-Lua requirements: Lua 5.1, the bitop package, and the "debug" library.
+Lua 5.1, the bitop package, and the "debug" library are required to run Colony-compiled scripts.
+"colony-js.lua" is required for all compiled scripts.

-## Test
+## Demo

+Ensure CoffeeScript and Lua are both installed on the commandline.
 Run "coffee colonize.coffee demo/binarytrees.js > demo/binarytrees.lua".
-Then "lua demo/binarytrees.lua"
+Then "lua demo/binarytrees.lua".

 ## Modules